ohinai/mimpy/README.rst

 underground fluid flow.

 Mimpy is based on the Mimetic Finite Difference method, which allows it to solve over general polyhedral elements.
-That include hexahedra, tetrahedra and Voronoi elements:
+That includes hexahedra, tetrahedra and Voronoi elements:

 .. image:: three_solutions.png